TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/troubleshooting/_index.md

 If using the Bitnami Helm Charts for Redis, make sure to either setup TLS or disable password authentication.
 The latter is recommended if this database is used for testing.
 Check Bitnami's documentation on how to disable authentication.
 It usually involves setting `auth.enabled` to `false` for the Redis Helm charts and not using a Redis password in {{% tts %}}.

+### Missing Tenant ID

+This issue occurs most likely due to not setting the `tenancy.defaultID` for single tenant deployments.

+### x509_unknown_authority

+For this error, check that the value set in `global.tls.rootCA` is base64 encoded and matches the domain where the installation is accessible.

+### x509_certificate_invalid

+For this error, make sure that the value set in `ingress.traefik.tls.secretName` is a valid TLS certificate.

+### pkg/util/store:driver (driver error)

+The Things Stack runs kubernetes jobs to initialize and migrate Postgres.
+This error can occur if the The Things Stack is accessed either before these jobs are run or if the jobs failed to execute.
+Check the status of the jobs for more details on what went wrong.

+### Gateways don't work when targeting the UDP port 1700

+Ensure that UDP port (default 1700) is exposed outside the k8s cluster via your chosen proxy or load balancer.